toddledev/documentation/docs/12-workflows/01-overview/index.md

 - **Workflows** are scoped, meaning they belong to a page or a component.
 Workflows can only be executed in their scope or via a [context](/contexts/overview).
 Workflow logic is created in Nordcraft's visual environment.
 - **Actions** are global to the project.
 Actions can be called from anywhere in your project.
 Actions are written in JavaScript and are used to extend Nordcraft's functionality.

-### Sequential execution

-Workflows execute their nodes sequentially.
-However, this does not necessarily mean each step waits for the previous one to finish completely, which is what synchronous execution would require.

-### Sequential and asynchronous execution

-Workflows execute nodes in the order they appear (sequential), but some nodes (like API calls) work asynchronously.
-This means:

-- Nodes are always called in sequence (one after another)
-- However, asynchronous nodes may not complete before the next node starts executing
-- For asynchronous operations, you need to use callback events to handle their results

-This is why some nodes have specific callback events like `On success`, `On error`, or `tick`.
-These callbacks allow you to define what happens after an asynchronous operation completes.